 In assignments over the last twelve months, I have worked with companies that identified the need for change.
 The question they needed answered was, ‘what change is required that will fundamentally become the catalyst to achieving the revenue improvement we have planned?’

 Those getting it right

-For a mature national Sydney based medical company, there was on-going frustration with the lack of implementation of business systems and culture that would drive sales results.
-Working with the state managers and making the necessary changes, the company has been rewarded with the highest sales on record, and over their forecasted number.
+For a mature national Sydney-based medical company, there was ongoing frustration with the lack of implementation of business systems and culture that would drive sales results.
+Working with the state managers and making the necessary changes, the company has been rewarded with the highest sales on record and over their forecasted number.
 They are set for record growth in the company year and beyond.
-Embracing the planning tools they can establish realistic goals and deliver them.
+By embracing the planning tools, they can establish realistic goals and deliver them.
 The culture of the business is now one that wins.

-For a mature national Brisbane based IT company, there was an ingrained culture of underperformance and a lack of clarity of what is required to deliver sales goals.
+For a mature national Brisbane-based IT company, there was an ingrained culture of underperformance and a lack of clarity of what is required to deliver sales goals.
 With a change to the culture, the existing executive team and state managers engaged in the process of establishing the right tools and levers.
-The management team now understands how to deliver the sales revenue, consistently and over quota.
-The language of the business has changed as like the business processes.
+The management team now understands how to deliver sales revenue consistently and over quota.
+The language of the business has changed, like the business processes.
 The results; they are delivering the highest sales on record ever for equivalent prior quarters.
 Marketing has fundamentally changed how it operates to become a stronger contributor and partner to sales providing the momentum needed for extraordinary performance by the company in the future.

 The new financial year is the optimal time to gain an independent view of the business and how to increase revenue performance.
 Whether to recover from previous underperformance or to hit new stretch goals.

 If you would like to discuss how to resolve a sales problem and increase your sales revenue, please reach out to the office and organise an initial 30-minute conversation with Adele.